hngx-org/Giants-food-backend/README.md

 ### Brief Section

-this is the repo for the hng stage 2 backend assessment given which was to have CRUD operations on a person resource.
+this is the repo for the hng stage 3 backend assessment given to team giants.

 ### Pre-requisite

-To clone this repository, you can head over to [GitHub Repository](https://github.com/smartbizlord/hng-task2). the major requirements for this API is shown below
+To clone this repository, you can head over to [GitHub Repository](https://github.com/hngx-org/Giants-food-backend.git). the major requirements for this API is shown below

 - NodeJS (npm)
 - MySQL